Faculty & Clinical Staff

 Eli Coleman, PhD, director

-Bean Robinson, PhD, associate director
+Bean Robinson, PhD, clinic medical director

 Dianne Berg, PhD